ericsartor/when/README.md

 - very human readable and compact
 - shortcuts can be programatically executed without input from the user
 - shortcuts can be temporarily paused and unpaused, or completely removed programmatically
+- clear errors that explain how *When* can/should be used

 ## Examples